-- Neurological: Headaches, neurogenic bladder dysfunction, Parkinson’s disease, postoperative pain, stroke
+Neurological: Headaches, neurogenic bladder dysfunction, Parkinson’s disease, postoperative pain, stroke

     - Respiratory: Asthma, bronchitis, common cold, sinusitis, smoking cessation, tonsilitis

     Initial appointments should be scheduled for 1.5 hours.
 The first hour is spent in consultation, going over the reason for your appointment and your entire health history, and giving you an opportunity to ask questions.
 An additional 30 minutes spent in acupuncture treatment.
-Donna or Sean will advise you about herbs, vitamin supplements, and frequency of follow-up appointments.
+Donna will advise you about herbs, vitamin supplements, and frequency of follow-up appointments.

     New patients will be asked to fill out initial visitor forms (Confidential Health Intake), which take about 30 minutes to complete.
 These should be completed prior to your appointment time, and will be sent to you via mail prior to your appointment day.
 You can also download them and fill the out at home; please print single-sided.